 The Emerald Hummingbird of Honduras – Amazilia luciae

-The Honduran Emerald Hummingbird is the only endemic bird in Honduras that is in danger of extinction, inhabiting the Very Dry Tropical Forest, in the Aguán Valley in the Yoro department.
-The presence of this bird has also been reported in the departments of Olancho, Santa Bárbara and on the Río Grande in Lempira.
+The Honduran Emerald Hummingbird is the only endemic bird in Honduras that is in danger of extinction, it lives in the Very Dry Tropical Forest, in the Aguán Valley in the department of Yoro.
+The presence of this bird has also been reported in the departments of Olancho, Santa Bárbara and in the Rio Grande in Lempira.

-The Honduran Emerald Hummingbird or Honduran Amazilia (Amazilia luciae), is a species of hummingbird that belongs to the Trochilidae family of the Order Apodiformes.
+The Honduran Emerald Hummingbird or Honduran amazilia (Amazilia luciae), is a species of hummingbird that belongs to the Trochilidae family of the Apodiformes order.
 Most show marked sexual dimorphism, the Honduran Emerald Hummingbird shows little difference between sexes and between ages.

 It can measure 6.3 cm from the point of the beak to the tip of the tail and weighs only 2 grams.
-The Honduran Emerald Hummingbird is known for its fast flight, bright colors with feathers of emerald, green, and blue tones.
-Females are responsible for incubating and feeding the two young alone, as they basically lay two white eggs in a static, deep-cup nest made of mosses, lichens, plant fibers, and cobweb.
+The Honduran Emerald Hummingbird is known for its fast flight, its bright colors with emerald, green and blue feathers.
+The females are in charge of incubating and feeding the two young on their own, since they basically lay two white eggs in a static deep-cup nest made of mosses, lichens, plant fibers and cobwebs.

-It is a protected area has a declaratory status through Legislative Decree No. 159-2005 and is part of the National System of Protected Areas of Honduras (SINAPH) with a territorial extension of 1,217.45 hectares, distributed in six fragments, one of National tenure (1,157.4 has) and five on private property (totaling 60.07 has).
+It is a protected area, it has a declaratory status through Legislative Decree No. 159-2005 and is part of the National System of Protected Areas of Honduras (SINAPH) with a territorial extension of 1,217.45 hectares, distributed in six fragments, one of which is Nationally owned (1,157.4 has) and five in private property (totaling 60.07 has).

-Scientific activity, environmental monitoring, educational, and recreational activities that provide benefits to the local and national economy are allowed as long as they are compatible with the management objectives.
+Scientific activity, environmental monitoring, educational, recreational activities that provide benefits to the local and national economy are allowed as long as these are compatible with the management objectives.

-In the Emerald Hummingbird Habitat/Species Management area, in addition to the Amazilia Luciae, there are other species of fauna and flora endemic to these ecosystems.
+In the Emerald Hummingbird Habitat / Species Management area, there are other species of fauna and flora endemic to these ecosystems in addition to the Amazilia Luciae.
 (USIGME, 2004).
-Among the species registered in the protected area are: the black garrobo (Ctenosaura melasnostrena), and eleven species of plants (Bakeredesia molinae, Caesalpina yucatanenses, Eugenia coyolensis, Leucaena lempiriana, Lonchocarpius trifoliuos, Opuntia hondurensis, Pipper koepperx, Pipper koepperx, Pipper koepperx, S , Zamia standleyi, Dijoon mejía).
+Among the species registered in the protected area are: the black garrobo (Ctenosaura melasnostrena), and eleven species of plants (Bakeredesia molinae, Caesalpina yucatanenses, Eugenia coyolensis, Leucaena lempiriana, Lonchocarpius trifoliuos, Opuntia hondurensis, Pippertenurus yepgaxunker, Pippertenurus yepperi, , Zamia standleyi, Mejía said).